How Do I Find a Lawyer?

 Public Defender’s Office.
 Every judicial district has an elected Public Defender who represents most defendants charged with a crime when the court decides that the defendant cannot afford to hire a lawyer.
 Sometimes a private lawyer is appointed to represent a defendant when the Public Defender cannot take the case (usually because of a conflict of interest or other ethical barrier).

-“Legal Aid” Lawyers: If you have a civil (non-criminal) legal issue, you may be able to get a free lawyer through Legal Aid of East Tennessee, Inc. (“LAET”), a non-profit law firm with seven offices in East Tennessee.
+“Legal Aid” Lawyers: If you have a civil (non-criminal) legal issue, you may be able to get a free lawyer through Legal Aid of East Tennessee, Inc. (“LAET”), a non-profit law firm with six offices in East Tennessee (Chattanooga, Cleveland, Knoxville, Johnson City, Maryville, and Morristown).
 Lawyers who work for LAET do not charge fees to clients.
 Because LAET receives part of its funding from the federal government, there are laws that limit who LAET’s lawyers may represent and what cases they may take.
+The types of cases LAET may take are also impacted by the sources of their various grant funding.

 Since LAET does not have the resources to help everyone, LAET sets case-acceptance priorities.
 Most LAET cases involve domestic violence, denial of public benefits (TennCare, food stamps, Social Security, etc.), landlord-tenant disputes, and consumer issues.
 For more information, see “Legal Aid of East Tennessee.”